-Australia's expertise in providing security at major international events was proven again recently by the high-level coordination and planning provided to ensure a safe secure APEC year.
-APEC Australia 2007, which culminated in Sydney with the APEC Economic Leaders Meeting, featured the largest and most important series of meetings ever held in Australia.26
+Australia 2007, which culminated in Sydney with the APEC Economic Leaders Meeting, featured the largest and most important series of meetings ever held in Australia.26

 3.10 SYDNEY - GREEN CITY

 With nearly 1 billion tourists crisscrossing the globe every year, it's more important than ever for delegates to minimize their individual impact on the earth's natural and cultural treasures.
 The potential negative effects of tourism are both local and global; rising numbers of visitors threaten the fragile ecosystems and carbon dioxide emissions from planes are a growing contributor to global warming.